Grace Fu

-An accountant by profession, Fu had worked at Overseas Union Bank, Haw Par Group and PSA Corporation before entering politics.
+An accountant by profession, Fu had worked at Overseas Union Bank, Haw Par Group, and PSA Corporation before entering politics.
 She made her political debut in the 2006 general election as part of the five-member PAP team contesting in Jurong GRC and won.
-She has contested in Yuhua SMC since the 2011 general election.
+She then contested in Yuhua SMC since the 2011 general election.
+Following the redrawing of electoral boundaries in the 2025 general election, Yuhua SMC was absorbed into Jurong East–Bukit Batok GRC which she contested with a team from PAP and was elected.

+Before her appointment as the Minister of Sustainability and the Environment, Fu served as Senior Minister of State for National Development and Education between 2008 and 2011, for the Environment and Water Resources and for the Information, Communications and the Arts between 2011 and 2012, Second Minister for Foreign Affairs between 2012 and 2015, Leader of the House and Minister for Culture, Community and Youth between 2015 and 2020.

 Early life and education

 Fu was born on 29 March 1964 in Singapore.
 She was educated at Nanyang Girls' High School and Hwa Chong Junior College before graduating from the National University of Singapore in 1985 with a Bachelor of Accountancy with honours degree in 1985.
 She subsequently completed a Master of Business Administration degree at the NUS Business School in 1991.

 Career

-Fu began her career with the Overseas Union Bank as an auditor from 1985 to 1988.
+Fu started her career at the Overseas Union Bank as an auditor from 1985 to 1988.
 She then joined the Haw Par Group, where she worked in corporate planning, financial control and business development from 1991 to 1995.

 In October 1995, Fu joined PSA Corporation as Assistant Director (Finance).
 She took on additional responsibility as Vice-President (Marketing), and assumed the position of Financial Controller in October 1998.
 She was promoted to Executive Vice-President (Finance) in January 1999.
 In April 2003, Fu was appointed CEO of Singapore Terminals.
 In 2004, she became CEO of PSA South East Asia and Japan, where she was responsible for the business performance of PSA's flagship terminals in Singapore, Thailand, Brunei, and Japan.

 Fu has been a non-practising member of the Institute of Certified Public Accountants of Singapore since 1992.